hazard-ready/disaster-preparedness/README.md

    1. redo `docker-compose up -d --build`.
 The files will be copied over.
 If you have dumped and restored the database from production, you should have nothing more to do.
 1. Copying Popout Images from production
    1. Use `scp` or `docker cp` to copy the photos from production to your test instance.
 They are in `disasterinfosite/media/img/popout_images`.
 Put them in the corresponding directory in the *child repos* on the server you are setting up.
-   1. redo `docker-compose up -d --build`.
+   1. redo `docker compose up -d --build`.
 The files will be copied over.
 If you have dumped and restored the database from production, you should have nothing more to do.
 1. Copying Data Overview Images
    1. Use `scp` or `docker cp` to copy the photos from production to your test instance.
 They are in either `disasterinfosite/media/img/data` or `disasterinfosite/static/img/data`.
 Put them in the corresponding directory in the *child repos* on the server you are setting up.
-   1. redo `docker-compose up -d --build`.
+   1. redo `docker compose up -d --build`.
 The files will be copied over.
 If you have dumped and restored the database from production, you should have nothing more to do.

 You may need to do `docker compose restart` to get media images to show up.